postlight/seasons/README.md

 - Get the date and time of the solstice/equinox in a month, which marks the beginning of a season
   - As a UTC datetime
   - As a Julian Day
+- Get a list of all the solstices and equinoxes in a given year, which mark the beginning of a new season

 ## Installation